ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Results

 NGC~3627 is an interacting barred spiral galaxy (SABb) in the Leo Triplet group.
 At its distance, the angular resolution of 2.5$\arcsec$ corresponds to a spatial resolution of 114 pc.
 From Figure \ref{fig:co10co21_set2}, the molecular gas distribution in NGC~3627 shows a prominent center and bar, with coherent spiral arms extending from the bar ends.
 The central region and bar ends are bright in both CO transitions.

 $R_{21}$ is high in the center, lowers along the bar, and then increases again at the bar ends (Figure \ref{fig:r21rgb_set4}).
 The high ratio regions especially at the bar ends and along the spiral arms are located near the HII regions in the optical image.
-Low-ratio and high-ratio gas encompass 59\% and 36\% of the galaxy by area (blue histogram), while they contain a similar amount of the CO(1-0) intensity at 49\% and 49\% (green histogram), respectively.
-Over the whole area, the mean $R_{21}$ is 0.68 while the intensity-weighted mean is 0.71.
+Low-ratio and high-ratio gas encompass 57\% and 38\% of the galaxy by area (blue histogram), while they contain a similar amount of the CO(1-0) intensity at 48\% and 50\% (green histogram), respectively.
+Over the whole area, the mean $R_{21}$ is 0.70 while the intensity-weighted mean is 0.71.
 The majority of the gas in the central kiloparsec ($R<0.5$ kpc) is high-ratio gas.

-\citet[][]{den-Brok:2023} also studied $R_{21}$ in NGC~3627 (as well as other line ratios including CO(3-2) ALMA observations) at $4\arcsec$ resolution ($\sim$200~pc).
+\citet[][]{den-Brok:2023} also studied $R_{21}$ in NGC~3627 (as well as other line ratios including CO(3-2) ALMA observations) at $4\arcsec$ resolution ($\sim$200~pc), and correlated it with star-formation activity (H$\alpha$).
 They also found high $R_{21}$ in the center and bar-ends, in comparison to the bar and spiral arms.